“I’ve mistakenly deleted/updated important records in a SQL Server table. Is there any way to get these records back?”

 - Select the database

-- Click Edit filter to choose the specific columns
+- Click the Edit filter button, from the top-right corner of the object list, to choose the specific tables by specifying condition:

-- Select columns to analyze and compare by selecting a specific object, and opening the drop down menu in the Columns.
+- Select columns to analyze and compare by selecting a specific object and opening the Columns filter window with a click on the ellipse button:

-Analyzed objects and differences results will be listed in the application’s results grid.
+Analyzed objects and differences results will be listed in the application’s Results grid.
 It will show each compared object, along with basic information about the number of differences between the two objects.
-To select what should be synchronized:

-The Summary and warnings step provides a detailed list of the actions that will be taken to synchronize the data sources, along with any potential problems that might occur during synchronization.
+The Summary and warnings step provides a detailed list of the actions that will be taken to synchronize the destination data source, along with any potential problems that might occur during synchronization:

 After a successful synchronization, the recovery of the lost database data is completed.

-If you unintentionally deleted/updated important records and your database backups have the lost database data, then ApexSQL Data Diff is a reliable and fast solution, capable of solving this problem without disrupting your work.
+If the important records are unintentionally deleted/updated and database backups have the lost database data, then ApexSQL Data Diff is a reliable and fast solution, capable of solving this problem without disrupting any work.

 April 4, 2013